attomos/attomosvim/README.md

 ## Automatic way (\*nix only)
 This will remove all of your existing `.vimrc` and `.vim` directory.
-Please backup and use at your own risk.
+Please backup your vim config before doing this.

 via [Curl](http://curl.haxx.se/)